DRESS CODE FOR THE 2018-2019 SCHOOL YEAR

 Belts: The uniform polo must be tucked in at all times and a solid brown or black belt must be worn.
-The only acceptable style of belt are those that buckle, therefore no students should have a belt that ties.
-When ordering Polos through Serra, a tall size may be ordered to insure students can tuck in their shirt at all times.
+The only acceptable style of belt are those that buckle versus those that tie.
+When ordering Polos through Serra, a tall size may be ordered to ensure students can tuck in their shirts at all times.

-Tattoos: Visible tattoos are not permitted.
-Students who have visible tattoos will be required to have them covered during school hours.
+· Tattoos: Visible tattoos are not permitted.
+Students will be required to have them covered during school hours.

-Dress Down Days: During Dress down days, students are still expected to dress neatly and appropriately.
+Dress down Days: During Dress down days, students are still expected to dress neatly and appropriately.
 All shirts must be at a length in which they can be tucked in so midriffs are fully covered at all times.
-Crop tops, sleeveless shirts, tank tops, and rompers are prohibited.
+If a student raises their arms, their belly should not be able to be seen.
+Crop tops, cold shoulder shirts, off the shoulder shirts, sleeveless shirts, tank tops, and rompers are prohibited.
 Shirts cannot be sheer, see through, skin tight, revealing, or contain any inappropriate graphics.
 For girls, shirts must have a neckline that should come no lower than the collarbone and cleavage must not be visible at any time.
 Students may wear jeans as long as they are not skin tight, ripped, or “skinny”.
-Yoga pants, jeggings, leggings, or shorts (under administration approval) are not permitted.
+Yoga pants, jeggings, leggings, or shorts (under administrative approval) are not permitted.
 Pants should not contain any inappropriate graphics or logos (juicy, angel, or pink logos across back end).
-Dresses, rompers, and skirts are prohibited except under Administration approval.
+Dresses and skirts are prohibited except under Administration approval.
 If a skirt or dress is worn, under administrative approval, slits must not terminate any shorter than an inch above the knee.
 Any shoe is allowed as long as they adhere to the rules stated above under the shoe section.